-Rule-Making Timeline: Upon Board approval, the proposed 2023 QAP will be posted to the Department's website and published in the Texas Register.
-Public comment will be accepted between September 16, 2022, and October 7, 2022.
-Staff will then consider and prepare reasoned responses to public comment as part of the final action on the QAP that will be brought before the Board on November 10, 2022 for approval.
-Subsequently, the QAP will be submitted to the Office of the Governor not later than November 15, 2022, for him to approve, approve with changes, or reject.
-Upon the Governor's approval, approval with modifications, or rejection, which must occur no later than December 1, 2022, the adopted 2023 QAP will be published in the Texas Register and posted to the Department's website.
+Rule-Making Timeline: Upon Board approval, the QAP will be submitted to the Office of the Governor no later than November 15, 2022, for him to approve, approve with changes, or reject.
+Upon the Governor's approval, approval with modifications, or rejection, which occur no later than December 1, 2022, the 2023 QAP will be published in the Texas Register and posted to the Department's website.